 Just like every natural stone, granite needs good care and maintenance.
 Not only does this preserve the new look of granite installations, but extends their life as well.
-Periodically cleaning granite surfaces using granite cleaners is unarguably an essential aspect of complete granite care regimen.
+Periodically cleaning natural granite floor tiles using granite cleaners is unarguably an essential aspect of complete granite care regimen.

 So, when it comes to granite cleaning, what do you prefer; a premium or budget cleaner?
 While branded ones come with a hefty price tag, you are never sure how low-cost cleaners will affect your granite color and texture.
 So, is there an alternative?
 Are there just two options to choose from?